maximthomas/blazewall/README.md

 Create or modify gateway-service yaml configuration gateway-config.yaml file.
 You can find sample configuration in  [gateway-config-test.yaml](./gateway-service/config/gateway-config-test.yaml)

-Lets setup hosts, paths and policies for this paths, see [gateway-config.yaml](./gateway-service/config/gateway-config.yaml)
+Crteate config file for gateway-service `gateway-config.yaml` to setup hosts, paths and policies for this paths:

 ```yaml
 protectedHosts: #array of hosts